 Over the past 20 or so years, I have had the opportunity to discuss the topic of car insurance with hundreds of clients.
-Most are surprised when they learn that don’t have the insurance they thought they had purchased.
+Most are surprised when they learn that they don’t have the insurance they thought they had purchased.
 Often, they are convinced that they had purchased something called “full coverage.”
 Unfortunately, although the term is used a lot, there isn’t such thing as “full coverage;” there are actually very specific types of auto insurance coverages that need to be carefully considered.

 So, in order to try and clear up the confusion, I have prepared a short primer on the basic types of car insurance available in Kentucky.
 This is not legal advice, but rather only a summary of information that is available from a variety of sources.
 If you have questions about your particular situation, please contact us or your insurance agent.
 Don’t wait until an accident happens to find out that you are not protected!